rclone/rclone/docs/content/docs.md

 This applies to all commands and whether you are talking about the source or destination.

+See the `--no-traverse` option for controlling whether rclone lists the destination directory or not.

 ### rclone sync source:path dest:path ###

 Sync the source to the destination, changing the destination